February 28, 2020

 SCORM stands for Sharable Content Object Reference Model and is a widely-compatible format used to distribute content.
-It is supported by an LMS and enables the communication between client side content and a host system.
+It is supported by an LMS and enables communication between client-side content and a host system.

 Spaced learning, also known as spaced repetition, provides content in intervals, syncing with the way our brain functions in an effort to embed maximum knowledge.